What to Bring (and what to leave at home!)

 - Small personal effects and decorations

 Micro-fridges, a mini-fridge with a microwave attached, are available for rent from the Student Services Bureau (SSB).
 Students can also purchase linens through SSB too.
-A complete list of services offered by SSB can be found on their Web site.
+A complete list of services offered can be found on the SSB web site.

 What to Leave at Home